-226ADV GEOMETRY ADVANCED 1 CREDIT
+226ADV GEOMETRY ADVANCED

-Grade 9 By Teacher Recommendation Only
+By Teacher Recommendation Only

 The Geometry Advanced program will prepare students who have shown exceptional interest and motivation in Mathematics for an advanced math pathway which culminates in Multivariable Calculus in Grade 12.
 Geometry Advanced is paired with Algebra 2/Pre-Calculus Advanced to create a sequence that covers three years of mathematics into two years.
 Students electing to take this course should be quick learners who understand Math at a deep level.
 This advanced pathway is recommended for students who have a strong interest in studying Engineering or Mathematics in college.
 This course is compacted to include trigonometry, and other topics from Algebra 2 and Pre-Calculus.
 The focus of the course is two-dimensional Geometry, developing formal and informal proofs, coordinate geometry, modeling with three-dimensional Geometry and Trigonometry.
 The course emphasizes reasoning, critical analysis, and mathematical modeling.
 This course contains 16 chapters while the traditional Geometry course only contains 11 chapters.
 This is a fast paced and rigorous course.
 Students will take the Geometry Regents in June.
-Upon successful completion of the course, and teacher recommendation, students will be placed in Algebra 2/Pre-Calculus Advanced.
+Upon successful completion of the course, students will be recommended for either Algebra 2 Accelerated or Algebra 2/Pre-Calculus Advanced based on which course they meet the requirements for.